evmos/ethereum-ledger-go/README.md

 # ethereum-ledger-go

 This package is a general-purpose Ethereum Ledger library adapted from [go-ethereum](https://github.com/ethereum/go-ethereum) for applications written in Go.
+It is currently in Beta and experimental, with plans to be production-ready shortly.

 ## Usage